We may earn a commission when you make a purchase via links on this site.

 User reviews

 We’ve compared the user reviews of all antivirus brands.
 We’ve used the scores and review count of TrustPilot, a leading user review platform.
-However, take these results with a grain of salt, as some brands actively attempt to increase their ratings.

-We consider scores between 4.0 and 4.5 good and realistic.
-Higher scores are dubious, and lower scores indicate that the brand might have a poor product or customer service.
+We consider scores above 4.0 very good.
+Lower scores indicate that the brand might have a poor product or customer service.
 McAfee’s scores, for instance, are worrying.

 Source: TrustPilot.
+Last Update: December 2024.

 Company Profile